- A cumulative 2.0 GPA must be achieved.

 Graduation exercises are held on the date specified on the College calendar.
 Commencement is held in the evening and consists of a formal dinner followed by the presentation of diplomas and class awards.
 The keynote speaker is a distinguished person in or related to the funeral service profession.
 The College covers the cost for the graduating student.
 Graduates may invite guests at their expense.

-The International Conference of Funeral Service Examining Boards, (ICFSEB), administers a computer based licensing examination, which is accepted nationally.
+The International Conference of Funeral Service Examining Boards, (ICFSEB), administers a computer based licensing examination, which is accepted nationally in all 50 states.

 The annual passage rate of first-time takers on the National Board Examination, (NBE) for the most recent three year period for this institution and all ABFSE accredited funeral service programs is posted at www.abfse.org.